tmccalla777/RBTminiproject--Fall-2019/MiniProject2.md

 An easy way to test this in Python is to use the _staticmethod()_ or _@staticmethod_ decorator to create a static function when wrapping it around a function/method that is to be converted.
 #### Property/Attribute
+In general programming, an Attribute is a specification that defines a property of an object or file.
+We can see an example of an attribute below...

+def test();

+&nbsp;&nbsp;&nbsp;pass

+setattr(test, 'name', 'Bikram')

+print(getattr(test, 'name'))

+> Bikram

+We can see here that Bikram get's returned once we call for the name attribute we have defined for our test object.
+This is a fundamental concept in Object Oriented Programming that allows us to perform different functions by assigning attributes to specific objects.

 #### Method